National Skill Development Corporation

 National Skill Development Corporation (NSDC) is a not-for-profit public limited company incorporated on July 31, 2008, under section 25 of the Companies Act, 1956 (corresponding to section 8 of the Companies Act, 2013).
 NSDC was set up by Ministry of Finance as Public Private Partnership (PPP) model.
 The Government of India through Ministry of Skill Development & Entrepreneurship (MSDE) holds 49% of the share capital of NSDC, while the private sector has the balance 51% of the share capital.

 NSDC aims to promote skill development by catalyzing creation of large, quality and for-profit vocational institutions.
-Further, the organisation provides funding to build scalable and profitable vocational training initiatives.
+Further, the organization provides funding to build scalable and profitable vocational training initiatives.
 Its mandate is also to enable support system which focuses on quality assurance, information systems and train the trainer academies either directly or through partnerships.
 NSDC acts as a catalyst in skill development by providing funding to enterprises, companies and organizations that provide skill training.
 It also develops appropriate models to enhance, support and coordinate private sector initiatives.
 The differentiated focus on 21 sectors under NSDC's purview and its understanding of their viability will make every sector attractive to private investment.